 We have introduced two spaces, the octahedral and odeco varieties, that can serve as target sets for frame fields.
 To compute such fields, we will have to solve optimization problems over products of many copies of these varieties.
-Naïvely, one might plug the quadratic constraints in (6) and (7) directly into a generic quadratic optimization solver.
-However, the A_i or P_i are not positive semidefinite, nor can their span be rewritten as the span of positive semidefinite matrices.
-So the constraints are nonconvex and challenging to enforce.
+Naively, one might plug the quadratic constraints in (6) and (7) directly into a generic quadratic optimization solver.
+However, the $A_i$ or $P_i$ are not positive semidefinite, nor can their span be rewritten as the span of positive semidefinite matrices.
+Thus, the constraints are nonconvex and challenging to enforce.
 As an alternative, we use optimization algorithms that are tailored to the manifold-valued variables in our problem.
-These algorithms employ sub-steps such as geodesic traversal and projection.
-We derive these operations for a single frame below.
+These algorithms employ substeps such as geodesic traversal and projection.
+We derive these operations for a single frame in the following.